Table of Contents

 How last-mile delivery helps with 2-day shipping

-As ecommerce businesses grow and their order volume picks up, they will typically ship from additional fulfillment centers across multiple regions to more efficiently reach customers, while depending on last-mile delivery to get them there on time.
-Get “The Guide to Offering Affordable 2-Day Shipping” below to learn more.
+As ecommerce businesses grow and their order volume picks up, they will typically ship from additional fulfillment centers across diverse regions to more efficiently reach customers, while depending on last-mile delivery to get them there on time.

-Working with ShipBob lets you leverage both the inherent last-mile strengths of USPS and innovations from UPS.
+Working with ShipBob lets you leverage both the inherent last-mile strengths of USPS, innovations from UPS and FedEx, and additional support from regional carriers we partner with.
 Before shipping every order, we get quotes from all of the major carriers.
 Then we use the best value carrier and pass the savings on to you.
 This way, you and your customers benefit from fast and affordable delivery.

 With last-mile logistics, fast ecommerce shipping is key.
-The less distance between the warehousing and storage facility and the customer, the better.
-ShipBob has five fulfillment center locations across the US in major metro areas, with more to come.
-You can split your inventory across any of ShipBob’s fulfillment centers to enable faster, less expensive delivery.
-Win-win.
+The less distance between the warehousing facility and the customer, the better.
+ShipBob continues to add more locations to its US network, including international fulfillment locations across the globe.

 Last-mile delivery can be confusing at times.
 Here are some of the most common questions regarding last-mile delivery.